 Named after a British washed-rind cheese legendary for its hefty pong, you won’t find a mammoth glass display counter at The Stinking Bishops.
-Jamie Nimmo and co-owner Kieran Day opted instead for a wall of cheeses that invites visitors to chat with staff, try new products and learn more about the goods on offer.
+Instead, find an enormous wall of cheeses that invites visitors to chat with staff, try new products and learn more about the goods on offer.

-Inside you'll find a mix of Australian and imported cheeses, both approachable and some more unusual options.
-Lauded local creations - like Tasmania’s buttery, semi-hard Heidi Farm Tilsit and Holy Goat Brigid’s Well creamy goat’s cheese from Victoria - sit alongside Italian white mould rounds made with the milk of three cows, and a raw milk cheddar from Scotland’s Isle of Mull.
+A selection of more than 60 Australian and imported cheeses are available here.
+Lauded local creations – like Tasmania’s buttery, semi-hard Heidi Farm Tilsit and Holy Goat Brigid’s Well creamy goat’s cheese from Victoria – sit alongside Italian white mould rounds made with the milk of three cows, and a raw milk cheddar from Scotland’s Isle of Mull.

 The dine-in menu showcases cheese in all its permutations, often in the company of local artisan products.
 The kitchen also turns out pastas, as well larger dishes including a porchetta with capsicum agrodolce, red cabbage and apple.

 Cheese and charcuterie boards showcase four to five types of each – but we say go for the weeknight cheese and wine pairings, which includes three courses of the best stinkers in show.